 One of the dreaded interview questions for many is, what is your current salary?

 Many large companies, including Amazon, banned asking this salary question in an interview.

 Knowing how much you’re worth, in terms of the skills you possess, is important.
 Do your homework.
 It is your responsibility to know how much other organizations pay for a comparable position with the same amount of experience.

 Ask people in similar fields for their opinion, and the internet is full of salary websites that calculate how much you should be getting paid.
 When you come to the negotiating table with your facts straight, you are more likely to get what you want.
 Check out some other companies’ ads to see what they are offering for the same or a related position.

 It is also essential that you understand what you mean to this company.
 Be mindful of how many other candidates applied for the same job.
 Supply and demand are the rules of the game here.
 If you know that many others are waiting to snap up the job you want, you have to be more careful when negotiating your salary.

 Look at the amount your research shows you should be making compared to the amount they are offering.
 See if you can find some middle ground.

 Consider All The Benefits

-To remain in high standing with the company be well mannered in your approach.
-Begin your salary negotiations with thanking the potential employer for their offer on the good position.
+To remain in high standing with the company, be well mannered in your approach.
+Begin your salary negotiations by thanking the potential employer for their offer.
 When you remain positive throughout the process, you are more likely to get positive feedback.
 When you know your true value, you can negotiate with confidence.